-MSNZ is involved with various national and international events to raise funds to support those affected by MS.
+MSNZ is involved with various national and international events to raise funds to support those affected by Multiple Sclerosis.

-Annually MSNZ runs a campaign during this week to raise awareness nationally for MS as a chronic condition affecting New Zealanders and highlighting the needs of those living with the condition.
+Every year MSNZ runs a campaign to raise awareness nationally for Multiple Sclerosis as a chronic condition affecting New Zealanders and highlighting the needs of those living with the condition.

-Regional Societies across the country hold Street Collections and events to raise vital funds for the work they do supporting people living with and supporting those with MS in their local communities.
-Regional Societies require the support and generosity of volunteers to help with their Awareness Week events.
-If you can spare a few hours please contact your Regional Society via our regional contacts page.
+Regional Societies across the country will hold Street Collections and events to raise vital funds for the work they do supporting people living with and supporting those with Multiple Sclerosis in their local communities.

 Our 2022 campaign introduces 18 brave New Zealanders, proud to be a Face of MS showing how MS impacts them, the lives of their families and the vital support that they receive from their MS Regional Society.
 Check out the campaign website to read more about these faces and why they need your help.